 This section of the survey (450-460) collects data on selected types of materials.
 It does not cover all materials (i.e., microform, scores, maps, and pictures) for which expenditures are reported under Print Materials Expenditures, Electronic Materials Expenditures, and Other Materials Expenditures (data elements #353, #354, and #355).
-Under this category, report only items the library has acquired as part of the collection, whether purchased, leased, licensed, or donated as gifts.
+Under this category, report only items that have been purchased, leased or licensed by the library, a consortium, the state library, a donor or other person or entity.
+Included items must only be accessible with a valid library card or at a physical library location: inclusion in the catalog is not required.
+Do not include items that are permanently rented by the patron; count only items that have a set circulation period where it is available for their use.
+Count electronic materials at the administrative entity level; do not duplicate the numbers at each branch.

-450 Print Materials

-Report a single figure that includes the following:
+450 Print Materials Report a single figure that includes the following: